A company travel policy lays the foundation for your organization’s entire travel management process.

 Emergencies can occur anytime while your employees are on a business trip.
 Therefore, it is important that you keep track of your employees’ location while they are traveling to intervene and help them in case of an emergency.

 Include how and when the employees will be tracked to ensure their safety during travel while also taking care of privacy.

-Make sure you highlight the emergency contact details of your travel partner or an SOS helpline number in case of untoward incidents
+Moreover, make sure you highlight the emergency contact details of your travel partner or an SOS helpline number in case of untoward incidents

 Business travel insurance is extremely important to protect the life and property of your business travelers while they are on a business trip.
 Therefore, you should invest in a good insurance plan and include the details in your policy so that your employees know about the aspects that are covered.

 List the details of the travel insurance you are providing to your employees (if any) i.e. the vendor, insurance amount, policy, etc.